mayankDhiman/visma-wiki/Beginner's-Guide.md

 ### If interested in making any contributions make sure to go through these steps

 - Clone/fork the **dev** branch of the repo.
-- Before [building from source](https://github.com/aerospaceresearch/visma/wiki/Beginner's-Guide#To-build-from-source) make sure to install all [dependencies](https://github.com/aerospaceresearch/visma/wiki/Beginner's-Guide#Dependencies).
+- Before [building from source](https://github.com/aerospaceresearch/visma/wiki/Beginner's-Guide#To-build-from-source) make sure to install all [dependencies](https://github.com/aerospaceresearch/visma/wiki/Beginner's-Guide#Dependencies)
-- Make necessary changes(following the [syntax guide](https://github.com/aerospaceresearch/visma/wiki/Beginner's-Guide#Syntax-guide).
+- Make necessary changes(following the [syntax guide](https://github.com/aerospaceresearch/visma/wiki/Beginner's-Guide#Syntax-guide))
-- Before making a PR or commit, run [all modules test](https://github.com/aerospaceresearch/visma/wiki/Beginner's-Guide#Make-sure-all-tests-pass-before-making-a-PR).
+- Before making a PR or commit, run [all modules test](https://github.com/aerospaceresearch/visma/wiki/Beginner's-Guide#Make-sure-all-tests-pass-before-making-a-PR)
-- If all tests pass, make a PR or merge to **dev** branch.
+- If all tests pass, make a PR or merge to **dev** branch

 ### How to contribute

-Go through the source code and use visma to get an idea of its working.
+Go through the source code, use visma and checkout the io, simplify and solver modules to get an idea of its working.
 - Look for **TODOs**(simple tasks/features) and **FIXMEs**(mostly failing edge cases) throughout the code and try to strike them off
 - Fix already raised [issues](https://github.com/aerospaceresearch/visma/wiki/Install)
 - Add test cases to the relevant test modules for increasing code coverage through unit tests(coverage report can be viewed in htmlcov/index.html folder after running `./run test`)